andresocorro/project_1/README.md

 Regression_Graph_1
 ![Home_Sales_vs_Crime_Regression(Prices<300K)](Images/HomeSalesVsCrime_Regression_0Kto300K.png)

-We performed similar analysis for the home sales in the price group 300K-500K.
-We noticed the similar trend.
-The scatter plots had more dense concentrations on the sales where the crime rates are low.
+We continued with our analysis for the home sales in the price group 300K-500K.
+We noticed that the home sales is very high for the areas with lesser crime rates.
+The variation was more visible (pValue :0.02) with this group.
 The analysis results are as follows:

 Scatter_Graph_2
 ![Home_Sales_vs_Crime_(Prices 300K-500K)](Images/HomeSalesVsCrime_300Kto500K.png)